 For some soil moisture profile probes additional column CALIBRATION is available in Settings -> Sensors and nodes, where you can select different soil texture calibration equations to be applied to your soil moisture data.
 The texture calibration options available are the official ones provided by the OEM probe manufacturers.

-Here below an example of soil texture calibration on a iMETOS DDT probe.
+Here below is an example of soil texture calibration on an METOS® DDT probe.

 The different soil texture calibrations equations follow the following form:

-- VWC= ((SF-c)/a)^(1/b); where VWC is Volumetric Water Content, SF is Scaled Frequency and the coefficient a,b,c depend on the soil texture as indicated in Table 1.
+VWC= ((SF-c)/a)^(1/b); where VWC is Volumetric Water Content, SF is Scaled Frequency and the coefficients a,b,c depend on the soil texture as indicated in Table 1.

-Table 1 – Coefficients of different soil texture calibrations equations.
+Table 1 – Coefficients of different soil texture calibration equations.

 To start drawing on the image, hold SHIFT and LEFT MOUSE button, then move the mouse to draw the circle.
 Once you release the mouse button the circle will be drawn and fixed on the image.
 Hovering over the circle with your mouse will color the circle in blue.
 You can simply select that circle with a left mouse button click.
 Once the circle is selected, move it around with your mouse while holding down the left mouse button.
 To edit the circle simply hold down the CTRL key on your keyboard and the left mouse button, then move the mouse to the left if you wish to make the circle smaller, or to the right if you want to make the circle bigger.
 To discard a circle, select it first by clicking on the circle you wish to remove, then press the DELETE button on your keyboard.
 To stop drawing click the “Stop drawing” button below.